NorthboundNetworks/Bossa/README.md

 The aim is to add support for the
 [Zodiac FX](http://northboundnetworks.com/products/zodiac-fx)
 OpenFlow switch.
-This is a SAM4-based board design and sold by [Northbound Networks](http://northboundnetworks.com/).
+This is a SAM4-based board designed and sold by [Northbound Networks](http://northboundnetworks.com/).

 ## Status